-UPR-mediated cell death mediated by retrotransposons may not be limited to pro-B cells.
+UPR-induced cell death mediated by retrotransposons might not be limited to pro-B cells.
 Derepression of other retrotransposon classes in different cell types may involve similar mechanisms.
-For example, apoptosis in Setdb1-deficient ES cells (Matsui et al., 2010) or neurons (Tan et al., 2012), which involve strong derepression of IAP retrotransposons may be linked with UPR stress.
-However, additional cellular stress pathways exist that may detect over-expression of endogenous retroviruses in other systems.
-For example, production of double stranded RNA from ERVs could be recognized by specific pattern recognition receptors leading to activation of the interferon response pathway (Roulois et al., 2015).
-Future experiments will reveal which cell types are particularly sensitive to over-expression of ERVs and which cellular pathway(s) can be triggered by distinct ERV classes.
+For example, apoptosis in Setdb1-deficient ESCs (Matsui et al., 2010) or neurons (Tan et al., 2012), which involve strong derepression of IAP retrotransposons, may be linked with UPR stress.
+However, additional cellular stress pathways exist that may detect the overexpression of endogenous retroviruses (ERVs) in other systems.
+For example, production of double-stranded RNA from ERVs could be recognized by specific pattern-recognition receptors leading to activation of the interferon response pathway (Roulois et al., 2015).
+Future experiments will reveal which cell types are particularly sensitive to overexpression of ERVs and which cellular pathway(s) can be triggered by distinct ERV classes.